nadeem521328/fd-portfolio/README.md

 # Nadeem Shaik - Portfolio Project

 ## Purpose
-This project is a personal developer portfolio built to display my software engineering projects, tech stack competencies, and backend integration skills.
+This project is a personal portfolio built to display my software engineering projects, tech stack competencies, and backend integration skills.
 It serves as a central hub for recruiters to review my code repository links, live applications, and download my current resume.

 ## Features
 - **Modular Interface**: Built using React with clean component separation (Header, Hero, About, Projects, TechStack, Footer) for easy maintenance.